Xalbi/denga/README.md

 # Denga
-:warning: you can install the project but many features still under development :construction:
+:warning: you can install and use the project but some features still under development :construction:

 A modern [Agenda](https://github.com/agenda/agenda) Dashboard made with :balloon: Angular :tada: